 Article - What makes a good photo?

-Many wedding photographers pitch themselves proudly as “reportage” photographers these days (myself included) by photographing things naturally and “as they happen” but then go and add or remove details later as well as adding various special effects…is this still pure reportage?
+Many wedding photographers pitch themselves proudly as "reportage" photographers these days (myself included).
+This is the art of photographing things naturally and "as they happen".
+However, we then go and add or remove details later as well as adding various special effects.
+Is this still pure reportage?

 Old vs. New